Alvira-Parveen/Alvira-Parveen/README.md

 ---

-💡 I'm a second-year B.Tech student specializing in **Artificial Intelligence & Machine Learning**.
+💡 I'm a third-year B.Tech student specializing in **Artificial Intelligence & Machine Learning**.
 I’m deeply passionate about using technology to solve real-world problems and build intelligent solutions that create impact.

 ---